2019 Budget: FG Releases N650bn For Capital Projects | Leadership Newspaper

 “In October, when the President was submitting the budget to the National Assembly, he had indicated that he had given a directive that we should release N600 billion for capital expenditure, we have already more than that, the target for us is to be able to release up to N900 billion by December but right now we are at about N650 billion capita release so far.”

-Ahmed said the country accepted the offer since March this year and briefed council on Wednesday.
+She said the country accepted the offer since March this year and briefed council, yesterday.

-With the development, she said Nigeria’s rating before global finance institutions had improved.
+With the development, she Ahmed explained that Nigeria’s rating before global finance institutions had improved.

 During her briefing, minister of state transportation, Gbemi Saraki said that council approved N1.7 billion for the construction of jetty in Bonny Island.